 we raised our shop rates beginning January 1st 2016 due to the many changes that have occurred in California.
 I asked the local U.S.A.A. field estimator for the phone number to the "decision maker" in his company that deals with rates, he pretended not to know and gave me 5 names to call and talk to mind you, they have no survey on file with the DOI.
 Yet, I pay my bills, I paid my home insurance and car insurance, I looked at the prior year, was 7% higher exactly.
-What I see in the insurance industry is listed below - Yet we in the collision industry are being taken advantage of and when ask for a rate change, they make it difficult to do without having to bill the customer They are able to: 1.
-Raise rates when profit margins aren't acceptable 2.
-Raise rates on a market-by-market basis 3.
-Raise rates for an appropriate and acceptable return to investors 4.
-Raise rates even when the inflation rate is 0 5.
-Raise rates quickly when costs increase to recover those costs quickly 6.
-Raise rates as long as necessary and as justified by market and economic factors Insurance Industry Coalition April 21, 2016 Comment # 8: On behalf of all the property casualty insurance trade organizations listed above, and the California Chamber of Commerce, we are writing to express our comments and questions to the California Department of Response to Comment # 8 Thank you.
+What I see in the insurance industry is listed below - Yet we in the collision industry are being taken advantage of and when ask for a rate change , they make it difficult to do without having to bill the customer They are able to : Raise rates when profit margins aren't acceptable Raise rates for an appropriate and acceptable return to investors Raise rates quickly when costs increase to recover those costs quickly Raise rates as long as necessary and as justified by market and economic factors Insurance Industry Coalition April 21, 2016 Comment # 8: On behalf of all the property casualty insurance trade organizations listed above, and the California Chamber of Commerce, we are writing to express our comments and questions to the California Department of Response to Comment # 8 Thank you.